 6. Make sure your security measures are up to date

-Once you have the Tor Browser running, you can access a dark web site by simply entering the website address.
+Once you have the Tor Browser running, you can access a site on the deep web by simply entering the website address.
 The trouble is finding those addresses.
-After all, search engines don’t work deep or dark webs.
+After all, search engines don’t work for the deep web.

 Is it illegal to use Tor?

-As Tor is popular with people taking part in shady activities (as well as whistleblowers and journalists), the government may be interested in their users.
+Tor is popular with people taking part in shady activities (as well as whistleblowers and journalists).
+Therefore, the government may be interested in their users.
 There have already been cases in the past of, say, NSA looking into Tor users.
+Which is why you shouldn’t use Tor for illegal activities.

 Can you be tracked on Tor?

-It is possible to track people on Tor, but it’s not easy.
-The Tor Browser changes your circuit – the network nodes used to reroute your data – every ten minutes.
+In theory, being tracked over Tor is possible but it’s not easy.
+Tor hides your real IP and your browser activity from your ISP by changing your circuit – the network nodes used to reroute your data – every ten minutes.
 However, the nodes are provided by volunteers.
-This means that government entities may control some nodes.
-By compromising the entry and the exit nodes, spy agencies can match the time you used Tor (known from the entry node) and the data you sent (known from the exit node).
+This means that government entities may control some nodes themselves.

-Technically, you can use Tor Browser for P2P or streaming.
+Technically, you can use the Tor browser for P2P or streaming.
 Practically, it’s a terrible idea, and even the Tor Project FAQ says that.
 As we said, the network is slow, and using it for high-intensity activities like P2P downloads and streaming just slows it down even more.